Arksine/moonraker/docs/components.md

 #### *MQTTClient.wait_connection(timeout=None)*

-Blocks until a connection with the broker has been successfully established.
+Blocks until a connection with the broker has been successfully established or until the specified timeout has exceeded.
+Returns true if the connection was successful established, or False on timeout.
+If no timeout is specified then this method will block indefinitely until a connection has been established.
-If the optional `timeout` argument is specified then `asyncio.TimeoutError` will be raised if the timeout has exceeded.

 #### *MQTTClient.publish_topic(topic, payload=None, qos=None, retain=False)*